saadq/intercom-code/readme.md

 ## Building the extension

 ```
-npm build
+npm run build
 ```

-After running this command, a `dist` folder should be generated that you can use by going to `chrome://extensions/` in your browser and then doing `Load Unpacked` to load the `dist` folder.
+After running this command, a `dist` folder should be generated that you can use by going to `chrome://extensions/` in your browser and then clicking `Load Unpacked` and selecting the generated `dist` folder.